Penetrator (play): Plot

 Two friends, 20-somethings Max and Alan are alone, when Tadge, their old school friend from grade school returns from his service in the Gulf War.
 Tadge's experiences in the military have changed him, and he is no longer the person they once knew.

+Reception

+A production staged at the upstairs Royal Court Theatre received a generally negative review from Paul Taylor in The Independent.